 Sugarcane aphid management on grain sorghum (rapid research and technology transfer response to an invasive species): An experiment that compared the effectiveness of insecticide sprays on sorghum helped develop a threshold of 50 to 125 aphids per leaf, pre-head emergence.
 When growers sprayed at the time aphid counts were at threshold, they were able to reduce aphid populations to manageable levels, while only slightly reducing predator populations.

-Gary Odvody, Ph.D., Associate Professor, Soil and Crop Sciences
+Gary Odvody, Ph.D., Associate Professor, Plant Pathology and Microbiology, program webpage

 Populations of the endemic sorghum downy mildew fungal pathogen Peronosclerospora sorghi in feral johnsongrass across the upper and lower Coastal Bend of Texas are almost exclusively a single fungicide-sensitive pathotype known since 1980.
 Fungicide resistant pathotypes of Peronosclerospora sorghi known since 2001 and 2004 in grain sorghum hybrids grown in the upper coastal bend were rare in johnson grass which is a reservoir for Peronosclerospora sorghi survival and spread.